PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 alt="Graphical user interface, application, Word Description automatically generated" />

-Once the changes have been written back to the PBIX file, that file can be published to the Power BI Service for testing.
+Once the changes have been written back to the PBIX file, that file can then be published to the Power BI Service for testing.
 Once you have tested your work and verified that the translations are working properly, you can also store the PBIX file in a source control system such as GitHub or an Azure DevOps repository.
 This provides the foundation for an ALM strategy where support for secondary languages and translations can be evolved across versions of a PBIX file.

 ### Testing Translations in the Power BI Service